Receiving Stolen Property

 - Is found in possession of property of a cargo carrier without proper documentation or other evidence of right to possession.

-Contact us today for a free consultation with an experienced criminal defense attorney.
+Contact us today for a consultation with an experienced criminal defense attorney.
 We will provide an in depth, easy to understand, explanation of the charges against you and any possible defenses we may be able to raise on your behalf.